forksociety/AhaEvent/docs/ABOUT_EVENT.md

 For an event to be showcased on AhaEvent.org, following conditions must be met:
 - It should be an open source related event.
 - It should include talks on Free/Libre/Open Source Software (FLOSSS) projects.
-- It should have definite start and end date for call for proposals.
+- It should have definite start and end date for call for proposals OR it should be organised by the following organisations:
+    - Linux Foundation
 - Duration of the event must be 2 days or more.